ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `ControllerRotation` - Player will move in the direction that the controllers are pointing (averaged).
   * `DumbDecoupling` - Player will move in the direction they were first looking when they engaged Move In Place.
   * `SmartDecoupling` - Player will move in the direction they are looking only if their headset point the same direction as their controllers.
- * `public bool LeftController` - If true, the left controller's trackpad will engage Move In Place.
- * `public bool RightController` - If true, the right controller's trackpad will engage Move In Place.

 ### Class Methods